Bo Diddley Is a Gunslinger: "Gunslinger"

-This song was originally released as the a-side of Checker single 965 in November 1960.
-The singles B-side "Signifying Blues" was never released on the album.
+This song was originally released as the A-side of Checker single 965 in November 1960.
+The single's B-side "Signifying Blues" was never released on the album.
 The song features a Bo Diddley beat.
 Warren Zevon performed the song as "Bo Diddley's a Gunslinger" on his 1981 live album Stand in the Fire.

 "Ride on Josephine"

 "Ride on Josephine" was a rock and roll song with backing vocals and piano work by either Otis Spann, Lafayette Leake, or Billy Stewart.
 The song has been covered by George Thorogood & The Destroyers, Sleepy LaBeef, Eric Sardinas, and Van Morrison.